PhaserEditor2D/PhaserEditor2D-v3-docs/misc/server-options.rst

     $ PhaserEditor2D --help

-**-desktop**

-Use this option if you are working with a local server:

-* When you run the server, it automatically opens the default browser and the IDE.

-* It allows the IDE to interact with local resources, like the File manager.
-See more in the `Files view <../workbench/files-view.html#context-menu>`_ chapter.
-* It allows launching |VSCode|_ from the IDE.
-* It denies connections from external hosts.
+**-public**

+By default, the editor starts as a local application.
+It allows you to execute third-party tools like |VSCode|_ or the file manager, and opens the default web browser automatically at the startup.

+However, you may want to execute the server in a remote machine.
+To do this, you have to use the ``-public`` option. when it is set, the server allows remote connections and disables all the integration with the remote host applications.

 **-disable-gzip**